eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 {:.small}
 {:.text-center}

+**News**:
+It's a good idea to avoid daily financial news and trends while investing, in fact a lot of it can be considered noise to a long-term investor.
+The media is in the business of publishing news that sells, i.e. news that stir emotions.
+Some even suggest **going against the news**, for example, if the news says that the markets are crashing and hope is lost, then that is a great time to be buying, think a Black Friday sale.

-A major key to remember is that investing (medium- to long-term) means going through multiple market cycles and their ups and downs.
+A major key to remember is that investing (medium- to long-term) means going through **multiple market cycles** and their ups and downs.
 **Never panic sell**, which I did at the very beginning when I was clueless during the 2020 stock market crash.

 **Time is the greatest asset**: